loanDepot/TFVC.libraries/README.md

 # TFVC.libraries

-Libraries for workting with TFVC source control
+Libraries for working with TFVC source control.

 # Building